grafana/business-input/docs/sources/panels/business-charts.md

 ## Manual

-The Business Input data source can be used to add files and values manually.
+You can use the Business Input data source to add files and values manually.

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/bi-charts-pie-manual-editor.png" class="border" alt="The Business Charts Pie Chart using Manual mode." >}}

 ## JavaScript Values Editor

-Using the JavaScript **Values Editor** to generate data frame values.
+You can use the JavaScript **Values Editor** to generate data frame values.

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/bi-charts-pie-code-editor.png" class="border" alt="The Business Charts Pie Chart using JavaScript Code mode." >}}

-JavaScript code creating values for the the Business Input data source.
+The following JavaScript code creates values for the Business Input data source:

 ```javascript
 const values = [